 For example, children see the /e/ in elephant but also see other letters on the card.
 This means that letters are put together to form words.
 This becomes an activity that engages multiple modalities and appeals to auditory, visual, and kinesthetic learners all at once!

 As an added, bonus, we’ve included flashcards for numbers 1-10, along with the corresponding number of objects, to practice counting and number correspondence!

 If your child has the appropriate fine motor skills, he or she can cut out the flashcards, making these flashcards a double educational whammy.
 Having children participate in creating these flashcards will give them a sense of ownership and provide additional engagement in the activity!

 Note: We recommend printing on heavy card stock or laminating the flashcards to extend the fun for a longer period of time!

 - Children learn to identify letters and letter sounds.

 - Children learn to associate letter sounds with beginning word sounds.

 - These flashcards are appropriate for children preschool – first grade.

 - Children with appropriate fine motor skills can practice cutting and coloring the flashcards.

-Nothing warms our hearts more than seeing our work in your children’s hands!
-Let us know if your kids enjoyed these flash cards, or snap a photo and tag us on Instagram @literacylearnblog!
+Let us know in the comments below if your kids enjoyed these flashcards, or snap a photo and tag us on Instagram @literacylearn!